How to Judge a Turf Company’s Drainage Solutions

 Standard turf backings have drainage holes punched through them, but for truly wet environments, you need something more effective.
 Systems like our AQUAMAXX® line feature a fully permeable backing that allows water to flow freely through the entire product, not just through the punch holes.
 This design ensures rapid drainage, keeping the surface dry, stable, and ready for use shortly after a downpour.

-Protecting Against Sun and Fading
+How to Prevent Sun Damage and Fading

 Just as the sun can fade your patio furniture, it can also take a toll on synthetic turf.
 Constant exposure to harsh UV rays can cause colors to fade and, over many years, can make the grass fibers brittle.
 This is a particular concern in sunny, high-altitude regions where UV radiation is more intense.